bw-math/bw-math/source/SYLLABUS.rst

     Any and all announcements will be posted to the Google Classroom.
 Any assignments or projects that are completed on the student's ChromeBook will be uploaded to Google as zip files.
 The code to join the classroom is given below,

     Classroom Code
-        TODO
+        TBA

 .. topic:: Website

-    All of the class notes, classwork, homework and projects for this class can be found at TODO.
-This site includes references to additional resources, such as datasets used in class and links to relevant Python documentation.
+    All of the class notes, classwork, homework and projects for this class can be found at `https://bishopwalshmath.org/ <https://bishopwalshmath.org/>`_.
+This site includes references to additional resources, such as datasets used in class, tutorial videos and links to relevant Python documentation.

+    **NOTE**: I will probably change the address to "*https://apstats.bishopwalshmath.org*" once I have everything setup.

 .. topic:: Grading Breakdown